cesarscfilho/cesarsilva.site/README.md

 ## Portfolio

-Portfolio site built with NextJs to showcase my projects.
+Personal site built with NextJs to showcase my projects.

 Key aspects of the site: